VirtusLab/scala-cli/website/docs/reference/scala-command/commands.md

 for a project in its sources (via a using directive).
 Otherwise, Scala CLI falls back to the default Scala version defined by the runner.

+For detailed documentation refer to our website: https://scala-cli.virtuslab.org/docs/commands/version

 Accepts option groups: [logging](./cli-options.md#logging-options), [verbosity](./cli-options.md#verbosity-options), [version](./cli-options.md#version-options)